-Here are some basic steps for improving sleep.
+Here are some basic steps for improving sleep

 Lower your bedroom temperature

 Your body temperature helps regulate your internal clock.
 The optimal temperature is quite cool, around 60 to 68 degrees Fahrenheit.
 A bedroom temperature that is too hot or too cold can cause restlessness.
 Treat yourself with a good comforter and add a hot water bottle placed at your feet.
-A lower core temperature will help you sleep, but cold hands and feet may cause sleeplessness, hence the hot water bottle.
+Having a lower core temperature will help you sleep, but cold hands and feet may cause sleeplessness, hence the hot water bottle.